 American research in the humanities in China is supported by the American Council of Learned Societies (ACLS) and its affiliate the Committee on Scholarly Communication with China (CSCC), which administers the program inside China.
-The program supports a very limited number of fellowships.
-It is open to scholars in the humanities and humanities-related social sciences who have received their Ph.D. or its equivalent by the time of application.
+The program is open to scholars in the humanities and humanities-related social sciences who have received their Ph.D. or its equivalent by the time of application.
 Support is offered to specialists in all fields of the humanities and humanities-related social sciences.
 Applicants must submit a carefully formulated research proposal that reflects an understanding of the present Chinese academic and research environment.
 The proposal should include a persuasive statement of the need to conduct the research in China.
 Those submitting a joint proposal must apply individually.
-Grant tenure is from four months to one year of research in China.
-The grant period must fall between July 1, 2004 and December 31, 2005.
-However, grantees planning to begin using grants as early as July 2004 must be prepared to delay entry into China if it is not possible to secure placement or funding before September.
+Grant tenure is from four months to one year of continuous research in China.
+The grant period must fall between July 1, 2006, and December 31, 2007.
+However, grantees planning to begin using grants as early as July 2006 must be prepared to delay entry into China if it is not possible to secure placement before September.
 Grants will include allotments for travel, extraordinary living expenses, research expenses, and academic-year salary replacement.
 No support is offered for summer salary.
 The award will be reduced if the candidate also receives full or partial salary during the grant period.
 There is no financial support for dependents.
-Basic eligibility requirements at the time of application include: US citizenship or permanent resident status with three years continuous residence in the US, and a Ph.D. degree or equivalent.
+To be eligible, applicants must be US citizens or permanent residents with three years continuous residence in the US.
+The program will offer at least three fellowships for 2006-2007.

-Application deadline: November 15, 2003 (Postmarked)
+Application deadline: November 15, 2005 (Postmarked)

+AHRC Fellowhips

-Steven C. Wheatley, Vice President Office of Fellowships and Grants American Council of Learned Societies 633 Third Avenue New York, NY 10017
+Office of Fellowships and Grants

+American Council of Learned Societies

+633 Third Avenue

+New York, NY 10017

+Telephone 212/607 1505 out 136 or 1